gear-foundation/gear-wiki/docs/developing-contracts/examples/lottery.md

 }
 ```

 It is also important to have the ability to read the contract state off-chain.
 It is defined in the `fn meta_state()`.
 The contract receives a request to read the certain data (the possible requests are defined in struct `LtState` ) and sends replies.
-The contracts replies about its state are defined in the enum `LtStateReply`.
+The contract replies about its state are defined in the enum `LtStateReply`.

 ```rust
 #[no_mangle]